elenagan/dash-hound/README.md

 `dash-hound` was created by Elena Ganacheva

-The [Tidy Tuesday Dog Breeds Dataset](https://github.com/rfordatascience/tidytuesday/tree/master/data/2022/2022-02-01) which comes from the [American Kennel Club (AKC)](https://www.akc.org/).
-This dataset is licensed under the [Creative Commons Zero v1.0 Universal License](https://github.com/rfordatascience/tidytuesday/blob/master/LICENSE).
+The [Tidy Tuesday Dog Breeds Dataset](https://github.com/rfordatascience/tidytuesday/tree/master/data/2022/2022-02-01) which comes from the [American Kennel Club (AKC)](https://www.akc.org/) is licensed under the [Creative Commons Zero v1.0 Universal License](https://github.com/rfordatascience/tidytuesday/blob/master/LICENSE).

 Unless otherwise specified, the materials in this repository are covered under this copyright statement: